AP VoteCast: A state-by-state look at Democratic primaries | Times Leader

 By HANNAH FINGERHUT

-WASHINGTON (AP) — The Associated Press is surveying voters in three of the six states holding Democratic presidential contests on Tuesday.
+WASHINGTON (AP) — The Associated Press surveyed voters in three of the six states that held Democratic presidential contests on Tuesday.
 Here’s a snapshot of voters in Michigan, Missouri and Mississippi — who they are and what matters to them — based on preliminary results from AP VoteCast, conducted for The Associated Press by NORC at the University of Chicago.

+Part of the “blue wall” that flipped to Donald Trump in 2016, Michigan is a top general election battleground — and was a major test for both former Vice President Joe Biden and Sen. Bernie Sanders.
+Both men were hoping the results would prove they were best poised to fire up the Democrats that may decide the election in November.
+Biden came out victorious.

+Biden assembled his now-familiar coalition.
+He won older voters, moderates and women.
+He showed strength with working-class voters.
+About 60% of voters in Michigan did not have a college degree, and Biden won the majority of them.
+That advantage carried across race and gender, in the suburbs and cities.

 MISSOURI

-With the race narrowed to two major candidates, voters’ views about electability are coming into sharp focus.
-In Missouri, a Republican-leaning state, Democratic primary voters were more confident in Joe Biden’s chances of beating Trump than Bernie Sanders’.
+With the race narrowed to two major candidates, voters’ views about electability came into sharp focus.
+In Missouri, a Republican-leaning state, Democratic primary voters were more confident in Biden’s chances of beating Trump than Sanders’.
 That might have helped the former vice president emerge victorious on Tuesday.
 The Associated Press called Biden the winner when polls closed.

-About 40% think Biden definitely could beat Trump, and another 40% say he probably could.
+About 40% think Biden definitely could beat Trump, and roughly another 40% say he probably could.

 But just about a quarter say Sanders definitely could defeat Trump in November, with about 40% saying he probably could.

-While Sanders led among liberal voters, many of them — about 40% — supported Biden.
+While Sanders appeared to lead among liberal voters, many of them — about 40% — supported Biden.

 Health care, an issue that has intensely divided the field of Democratic candidates this cycle, was named the most important issue facing the country by close to half of primary voters in Missouri.
 Roughly 2 in 10 considered climate change the top priority, while about 1 in 10 said that of the economy.